 Congrats!
 You are now under contract, so what comes next?

 Pay attention to loan types, interest rates, terms, and prepayment penalties.
-Currently, mortgage rates are hovering around 4.38% for a 30-year fixed mortgage and real estate industry experts are expecting those rates to rise through the year.
+Real estate industry experts are expecting mortgage rates to rise through the year.

 Be realistic about what you can afford.
 Most financial advisors suggest that your total housing budget should not exceed 30% of your monthly income before taxes.
 As an owner, your monthly housing costs include your mortgage payments as well as home insurance, property taxes and condo or association fees.